 Telemetry

-oleander collects telemetry via OpenLineage and OpenTelemetry the two open standards already running in your stack.
+oleander collects telemetry via OpenLineage and OpenTelemetry, the two open standards already running in your stack.
 No agents are deployed in your environment.
 No direct access to your infrastructure is required.
-Point your existing tools at oleander’s ingest endpoint and telemetry starts flowing immediately.
-Every event is written to theoleander.telemetry namespace in the Iceberg catalog within seconds of emission.
+Point your existing data tools at oleander’s ingest endpoint to start collecting telemetry.
+Every event, log, and trace is written tooleander.telemetry.

 | Standard | What it captures |